Michaela-Davis/javascript_ember_question-mark/README.md

 * update generated README
 * add Planning to README
 * first commit

-* _Concentrate on MVP_
-* _Try pieces first without guidance (to mitigate imposter syndrome) then look at curriculum or 2 day project if it isn't working after a minimum of 5 minutes_

 * index / homepage
 * application
   - bootswatch -mheh, it didn't hook up correctly. didn't want to waste too much time so decided to go with custom styling